lukacaleb/capstone-sockshop/README.md

- 7. a secure certificate was created on aws certificate manager
+ 7. a secure certificate was created on aws certificate manager and was issued